ANIME EXPO

 Toggle the Calendar View for My Agenda’s Events

 The participants were also asked to rate the tasks they had just done on a scale of 1-5.
-Their feedback would help me see if the added features are helpful and easy to understand without needing any further clarification.
+Their feedback will help me see if the added features are helpful and easy to understand without further clarification.

 Note: The scale of 1-5 has 1 = poor experience to 5 = very positive experience